Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 While brown sugar, honey or agave syrup are touted as more “natural sugars”, regardless of their source, they are still added sugars and harmful in excess.

-What are PCOS – friendly desserts?
+What are PMOS – friendly desserts?

 - Gelato or sorbet